nicolasdugue/DirectedLouvain/README.md

 ---
 ## How to use

 The algorithm works in two steps, namely computing communities and then displaying hierarchical tree.
+Note that the algorithme computes a hierarchical community structure, with several levels.
+More information are given below regarding the meaning and use of such levels.

 ### Computing communities